Literacy and Numeracy Catch Up Funding

 *The simple view of reading, Gough & Tunmer, 1986

 **Nonword reading: comparing dual-route cascaded and connectionist dual-process models with human data”Pritchard SC, Coltheart M, Palethorpe S, Castles A, 2012

 We are currently running the Numeracy Ninjas programme with the whole of Year 7.
 Using data from this programme and KS2 data, we will identify a small group of pupils who would benefit from an extended Numeracy Ninja programme in small group sessions rather than whole-class setting.

 Numeracy Ninjas is designed to fill gaps in pupils’ basic mental calculation strategies.
 It also aims to empower them with the numeracy skills and fluency required to fully access GCSE Maths concepts when they move to Key Stage 4 study.
 A 2016 research study by Wyvern College** ( a large comprehensive secondary school) into the impact of using Numeracy Ninjas to improve numeracy fluency of KS3 pupils showed significant results, Numeracy Ninjas increased the average pupil’s gain in fluency with mental calculation strategies by at least an additional 70% when compared to the gains made by a control cohort.

 The implementation of this programme is consistent with the school’s philosophy and approach to teaching maths at all stages.

-In each lesson pupils complete a 5 minute skills test which includes:
+At least three times a week, pupils complete a 5 minute skills test which includes: